-Since the trail is about two-and-a-half miles total we split touring it into two days.
 Exploring the Freedom Train in Boston with kids can be a lot of walking for little legs.
 This is why we split our Freedom Trail touring over two different days.
 Along the Freedom Trail’s red brick path you pass 16 historic sites on the two-and-a-half-mile route.

-- The second day we toured on our own and started at Paul Revere’s house, saw Old North Church which you may know better as the site of “one if by land, two if by sea fame) and ended at the U.S.S.
+The second day we toured the Freedom Trail on our own and started at Paul Revere’s house.
+Then we walked to Old North Church which you may know better as the site of “one if by land, two if by sea”.
+Our self-guided Freedom Trail tour ended at the U.S.S.
 Constitution “Old Ironsides.”

 Boston Common is the oldest public park in America dating back to 1634, and predates Central Park in New York City by over 200 years.
 At the visitor center (139 Tremont Street, Boston, MA) you can sign up for same day guided tours.
-We pre-purchased ours through Groupon (Thanks, Dana, for the great tip!) and met our tour guide right outside the visitor center.
+We pre-purchased ours through Groupon at a discount and met our tour guide right outside the Boston Common visitor center.

 Boston Public Library

 Boston Duck Tours is a good overview of the city with bad joke telling Con-duck-tors.
 Half of the tour takes place on land and the other half takes place in the Charles River.
 In the same vehicle.
 It’s an awesomely unique way to travel.
-Bonus – kids (or kids at heart) can have the opportunity to pilot the duck in the Charles River!
+Bonus – kids (or kids at heart) have the opportunity to pilot the duck in the Charles River!

 The New England Aquarium has a variety of interesting exhibits.
-Some highlights of the aquarium are the hands-on displays where you touch stingrays, sea stars, hermit crabs, and sea urchins, a huge multi-story tank full of fish and Myrtle the turtle.
+Some highlights of the aquarium are the hands-on displays where you touch stingrays, sea stars, hermit crabs, and sea urchins, a huge multi-story tank full of fish, and Myrtle the turtle.